FakhrulASA/MySQL-queries-basic-advanced/README.md

 # MySQL-queries-basic-advanced
-## I tried to use all of the availbe querry of sql in this project.
+## You will find all the MySQL queries in this repositories from very basic to advanced.
+Feel free to fork, clone and use it as per as your need